ahmadrosid/readclip/copilot/prompts/module_generator_prompt.md

 }
 ```

+Sometime some module might not need a database, so for that you can skip the creation of the database gorm struct and the repository might don't do any database operation.

 ## For your reference

 In the `main.go` file we have everything ready like database connection setup, registering the modules, and starting the server.